Institute-of-Applied-Dynamics/PyConnectCG3/README.md

 gl.write_continuous_datasets("output.txt")
 ```

-If you want to have a continuous capturing method with different behavior, you can create your own method of function based on `write_continuous_datasets` in `glove.py`.

-### Calibrating the glove

-Once you collected data you can execute any calibration method.
-Have a look inside `method_1.py` to `method_3.py`, where you can see how to call the calibration function with fictional data.

-## Citing this repository

-If you use this code, we would be grateful if you cite this repository as
+If you use this code, we would be grateful if you cite it as
 ```
 @software{PyConnectCG3,
 author = {Institute of Applied Dynamics Friedrich-Alexander-Universität Erlangen-Nürnberg},